Incentive payments for hiring a new apprentice

 How the government is supporting you:

-The government has introduced incentive payments for hiring a new apprentice.
+The government has introduced extended the incentive payments for hiring a new apprentice.

 How the employer incentive payment works: